BPJackson/design-assessment/README.md

 ##Instructions:

-#####Create 5 wireframes for a desktop view that detail the different pages of a site.
+#####Create 3 wireframes for a website.
+1 Desktop, 1 Tablet, and 1 Mobile
-* They should look similar to the images in the wireframes folder.
+* They should look similar to the wireframes [here](http://www.thismanslife.co.uk/projects/lab/responsivewireframes/)
+* [Here](http://www.lifeishao.com/rwdwire/) is a great tool to help create your wireframes quickly!
 * Use a system to differentiate the content sections(1,2,3 or A,B,C)
 * At the minimum, you must include these content sections and place them in the appropiate place
 	* Logo
 	* 3 features
-	* 3 benefits
 	* Link to this page
 	* Title
 	* Link to other page
-	* Copyright info
 	* Tag line
 	* Nav bar
-	* Site index
+	* Site index/Copywright/Contact
-* Replace the provided images with your wireframes.
-	* Keep the naming convention that is provided ie. desktop1.jpg, tablet1.jpg, mobile1.jpg

-#####Create wireframes for the tablet and mobile views for each of the pages.

 #####Now create a styleguide for your app.
 * You must use [Frontify](https://brand.frontify.com/d/qAiubNBytHKf/style-guide) to help organize it.
 * It must include:
 	* Typography
 	* Audience